-So of these choices, why should you consider a term deposit?
+So of these choices, why should you consider a fixed deposit?
 And what makes them such a great choice of New Zealanders?
 Read on as we explore the reasons why a term deposit is the best bet for you and your financial future.

 Do you want to invest in your future and earn high interest, too?
-It doesn't matter if you're saving for a car, a home, or retirement, a fixed-term investment is an easy, risk-free way to earn great rates on your savings.
+It doesn't matter if you're saving for a car, a home, or retirement, a fixed investment is an easy, risk-free way to earn great rates on your savings.

 Keep reading to find out what these are, how they work, and why they could be the perfect way for you to invest in your future.